tbp.monty.frameworks.models.evidence_matching#

 sensed_pose_rel_body: sensed location and rotation of the input to this

 LM.
-Rotation is represented by the pose vectors (point normal and curvature directions) for the SMs.
+Rotation is represented by the pose vectors (surface normal and curvature directions) for the SMs.
 For input from LMs it is also represented as 3 unit vectors, these are calculated from the estimated rotation of the most likely object.
 This pose is used to calculate the displacement between two voting LMs and to translate the votes between their reference frames.
 Shape=(4,3).

 Where V is the number of votes (V=number of hypotheses if not thresholded) If none of the hypotheses of an object are > vote_evidence_threshold, this object will not send out a vote.